China dangles Pacific pact - with strings

 China is seeking a region-wide deal with at least 10 Pacific island nations, confidential documents obtained by Newstalk ZB show .

-The documents include a draft communique and five-year action plan sent by Beijing to at last 10 Pacific island nations seeking cooperation on matters as broad as policing, biometrics like fingerprints, and scholarships.
+The documents include a draft communique and five-year action plan sent by Beijing to at least 10 Pacific island nations seeking cooperation on matters as broad as policing, biometrics like fingerprints, and scholarships.
 The documents have been circulated widely by Beijing to Pacific island nations ahead of a foreign ministers meeting on May 30.

 The documents will fuel fears China is trying to establish a foothold in the Pacific, following a security pact inked with the Solomon Islands last month.

-The draft communique said, "China will hold immediate and high-level police training for Pacific Island through bilateral and multilateral means".
+The draft communique said, "China will hold immediate and high-level police training for Pacific Island through bilateral and multilateral means."

 The five-year action plan added China would "provide assistance in laboratory construction use for fingerprints testing, forensic autopsy, drugs, electronic and digital forensics".

 The sums of money mentioned in the agreement were not large - US$200,000 (NZ$300,000) - and would be provided by China to the Secretariat of Pacific Regional Environment Programme (SREP) in 2022 to continue to provide aid.
-China would also provide US$1.08m (NZ$1.6m) to the Pacific Islands Forum this year, along with other aid.
+China would also provide US$1.08 million (NZ$1.6m) to the Pacific Islands Forum this year, along with other aid.

 In the context of the Pacific, however, those sums are relatively large.
 The Pacific Islands Forum received about NZ$4.4m in member contributions in 2020, a significant portion of its NZ$14.3m annual income.

-Guangdong also promised about NZ$11.5 m in "livelihood assistance".
+Guangdong also promised about NZ$11.5m in "livelihood assistance".

 The agreement reiterated a target of doubling bilateral trade volume by 2025 from 2018 levels, and added an ambition for greater investment from Chinese companies in the Pacific.